Figure 1. Hillshade model of Požega valley (Croatia).

 Hillshade implementation in Terrain Shading module for QGIS

-Such simple approach has proven to be useful in GIS, but it certainly has its drawbacks, namely a rather artificial output and poor flexibility for modelling different lighting scenarios.
+Such simple approach has proven to be useful in GIS, but it certainly has some drawbacks.
+Hillshades often look rather artificial, and cannot be used to modelling complex, real-life lighting scenarios.
 (Ambient occlusion is one of those: see my previous post).

 Figure 4.
 Surface orientation can be broken down to two angles (or vectors): longitudinal, parallel to the sun direction, and lateral, perpendicular to sun rays.
 Terrain Shading module for QGIS provides separate adjustments for these two angles.